Code of Conduct

 If you have been harassed in any way or witness someone engaging in harassment, please notify one of our staff immediately.
 We’ll do our best to make sure the problem gets resolved and we’ll provide the targeted party with a safe space to chill.
 You may be asked to complete a report to document the incident.
 This is optional, but is very helpful in tracking patterns of behavior and ensuring the offender is dealt with appropriately.
 Any reports of harassment are kept confidential and the identity of the reporting party is never shared without their express consent.

 Photography is expressly permitted throughout the conference, within the guidelines of the Code of Conduct and anti-harassment policy.
 The Department of Game Design employs professional photographers to document the event, and to record all lectures.
-Both lectures and photos are shared online and used throughout our educations.
+Both recordings and photos are shared online and used throughout our educations and public relations.

 If you would prefer a specific photo of you not be used publicly, please contact Ulf Benjaminsson.